 It’s hard to go wrong when there’s bacon and cheddar cheese involved!

-Ingredients in Loaded Mashed Potatoes
+Ingredients in Bacon Mashed Potatoes

 For this comfort food side dish that will have everyone ooh’ing and ahh’ing, you’ll need just a few common fridge and pantry ingredients: